DLinIoTedge/J7app/README.md

 Build Instructions
 To build the release APK from the command line:
-On Ubuntu
+On Ubuntu ( use following in Root folder.
+Where Root folder is J7app )

     ./gradlew assembleRelease

-On Windows
+    or
+    gradle assembleRelease

+On Windows ( use following in Root folder.
+Where Root folder is J7app )

     gradlew assembleRelease